 Practice & Passages for the TOEFL IBT Reading Test

-The following will serve as an introductory feeler for students who want to have a very basic overview of what is included in the TOEFL iBT reading section.
+The following will serve as an introductory feeler for students who want to have a basic overview of what is included in the reading section of the exam, and provide useful reading practice for the TOEFL iBT.

 The reading section consists of 36 to 59 questions, lasting between 60 to 80 minutes.